 About Mkuze Ranch

-Mkuze Ranch has interesting unique historical value as it was originally the hunting farm of General Louis Botha gifted to him by Prince Dinuzulu kaCetshwayo in 1886
+Mkuze Ranch has interesting and unique historical value, as it was originally the hunting farm of General Louis Botha gifted to him by Prince Dinuzulu kaCetshwayo in 1886.

 General Louis Botha (Source: IWM Collections from London/Duxford/Manchester, United Kingdom / Public domain)